verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 * `spec.placement.namespaces.name` - Name of a namespace in which to place the application's deployed components
 * `spec.placement.namespaces.components.name` - Name of a model's component to deploy within the namespace
 * `spec.ingressBindings.name` - Reference to a model's ingress
-* `spec.ingressBineings.dnsName` - The DNS name use for the referenced ingress
+* `spec.ingressBindings.dnsName` - The DNS name to use for the ingress when created.
+A real DNS name should be provided instead of `*` for production.

 ### Deploy the application